kinvolk/lokomotive/docs/flatcar-linux/aws.md

 # AWS

-In this tutorial, we'll create a Kubernetes v1.14.1 cluster on AWS with Container Linux.
+In this tutorial, we'll create a Kubernetes v1.14.1 cluster on AWS with Flatcar Linux.

 We'll declare a Kubernetes cluster using the Lokomotive Terraform module.
 Then apply the changes to create a VPC, gateway, subnets, security groups, controller instances, worker auto-scaling group, network load balancer, and TLS assets.